kellewic/splunk-status/README.md

         * `list_search_head_clustering`
         * `search`
         * `list_settings`
-        * `admin_all_objects` if using token encryption
     * The token is required in the endpoint configuration file - [status_rest_handler.conf](status/default/status_rest_handler.conf)
-    * There's an option to encrypt the configuration file `token` value in the same manner as pass4SymmKeys named `encrypt_token`, which is set to `0` by default.
-If turned on, the user the token is issued to requires the `admin_all_objects` capability.

 ## Authentication Token
-The authentication token can be set directly in [status_rest_handler.conf](status/default/status_rest_handler.conf) or via the app's setup page, which you can access using `/app/status/setup_page_dashboard` URI on your Splunk server.
-Once set, it is encrypted on first use of the status endpoint in the same manner as Splunk's pass4SymmKeys.
+The authentication token can be set directly in [status_rest_handler.conf](status/default/status_rest_handler.conf) or via the app's configuration page, which you can access using `/app/status/setup_page_dashboard` URI on your Splunk server.
+If set in the configuration file directly, it's not encrypted.
+If set using the setup page, it's encrypted before being saved to the configuration file.

 ## Checks
 All checks are on by default with the exception of the *web port* check.
 Since this endpoint is exposed via the web port, that check is good as long as the endpoint is working.
 If using the management port, the *web port* check could be turned on.